CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    Provide a program file ``Task1F.py`` that builds a list of all stations with inconsistent typical range data.
 Print a list of stations names, in alphabetical order, for stations with inconsistent data.
-The expected result (at the time of writing) is:
+The representative result (at the time of writing) is:

    .. code-block:: none